-Then choose which shape you would like to draw: point, line, polygon, or square
+Then choose which shape you would like to draw: point, line or shape

 Draw a shape on the map (in the case of the line or polygon tools, double-click when you are done drawing).
 When you are done, the map features you touched with your shape will be listed below the map, and you can use the Copy button to copy the listing into your own spreadsheet or document.
 In this example, I drew a line from Pittsburgh to Philadelphia and get a listing all of the counties I passed through:

 Now let’s get even more powerful using the radius option of

 For this example, let’s use the City Limits tool.
 Click the

 Select map features within box, click the point shape button and click a point in downtown Indianapolis.
 You’ll get all the cities that are within 30 miles of that point highlighted on the map and listed below the map!

 In addition to using the point shape to create a radius circle around a point, the radius tool also works with lines, polygons and squares you draw as well.
 So let’s say I want to see all of the townships that are within 10 miles of I-91 between Hartford and New Haven, Connecticut.
 Set the radius to 10, choose the line shape and click along the highway, double-clicking when you’re done.
 You get this: